kyma-project/serverless/README.md

     `lifecycle-manager` must be able to apply CRDs to install modules.
 In the remote mode (with control-plane managing remote clusters) it gets an administrative kubeconfig, targeting the remote cluster to do so.
 In the local mode (single-cluster mode), it uses Service Account and does not have permission to create CRDs by default.

-    Run the following command to make sure the lifecycle manager's Service Account gets an administrative role:
+    Run the following command to make sure the Lifecycle Manager's Service Account gets an administrative role:

     ```bash
     kubectl edit clusterrole lifecycle-manager-manager-role